History of CNN in Timeline

 January 2020: CNN Settles Defamation Lawsuit with Nick Sandmann

-July 9, 2020: Westwood One Announces Discontinuation of CNN service
+July 9, 2020: Westwood One Discontinues CNN Syndication

-On July 9, 2020, Westwood One announced that it would discontinue its service due to extraordinary circumstances in the current marketplace and a need to prioritize the company's resources, on August 30.
+On July 9, 2020, Westwood One announced that the CNN service for Cumulus Media would be discontinued on August 30, citing "extraordinary circumstances in the current marketplace" and a need to prioritize the company's resources.

 In 2020, CNN's Ed Lavandera was awarded a Peabody Award for "The Hidden Workforce: Undocumented in America", and CNN Films was awarded a Peabody for the documentary "Apollo 11".